Chevrolet C/K (third generation): Chevrolet Blazer/GMC Jimmy (1973–1991)

-For 1982, the Blazer/Jimmy names were adopted by the GM compact SUV model names; to distinguish the compact model lines, GM added the S10/S15 model prefix.
-Following the 1987 transition to the R/V model nomenclature, the K5 Blazer was remarketed as the "full-size Blazer" and the Jimmy became the "V-Jimmy".
+For 1982, GM reused the Blazer/Jimmy nameplates for its first compact SUVs.
+Both to distinguish the two model lines and to denote their pickup truck commonality, GM added a S10/S15 model prefix, as the K5 models were officially renamed the "Chevrolet Full-Size Blazer" and "GMC K-Jimmy."
+Following the 1987 transition to the R/V model nomenclature, the K-Jimmy became the "V-Jimmy".

-For 1992, the second-generation Blazer/Jimmy were replaced in a transition to the GMT400 architecture; the V-Jimmy was renamed the GMC Yukon (with the K5 Blazer later becoming the Tahoe).
-In a major change, the removable hardtop design was discontinued (effectively making the model line a short-wheelbase version of the Suburban).
+For 1992, the full-size Blazer/Jimmy transitioned to the GMT400 architecture, with the V-Jimmy renamed as the GMC Yukon (the K5 Blazer later becoming the Chevrolet Tahoe); the model line received a fully-fixed roofline (effectively becoming a short-wheelbase version of the Suburban).